Writing Recommendations for SACS

 You have been identified as an esteemed member of a TTU student's support network.
 As such, the student has asked you to serve as a recommender for their Study Abroad Competitive Scholarship (SACS) application.

 Accepting this invitation is a wonderful responsibility.
 The student is trusting your assessment of whether they can be successful while studying and living within a new cultural context.
-Each SACS recommendation is worth 20% of an applicant’s overall score, so your encouragement of a student’s decision to study abroad matters greatly.
+SACS recommendations are worth a combined total of 25% of an applicant's overall score, so your encouragement of a student's decision to study abroad matters greatly.

 To assist you in writing a SACS recommendation, we have identified a few helpful tips: